mmayisela/dcm_stata_project/Readme.md

         lvef |   0.0227   1.0000

 ```
+0.0227 correlation means there is not much correlation

-## 7. Is there a significant difference between LVEF in males and females
+## 6. Is there a significant difference between LVEF in males and females

 ```markdown